MozillaTN/snsct/docs/about.md

 We believe in keeping the power of web in people’s hands.
 We envision a world where web is **free and fair**.

-We believe the amplification of community voices and building relationships can lead to that impact of spreading ideas beyond just one community, to greater sets of audience.

 Legend has it that folks here bleed code and pixels. (you can’t blame us if you encounter ambidextrous and sapiosexual people)

 We are a bunch of high spirited folks.
 We are a team.